nim-lang/Nim/readme.md

     * [MinGW32.7z](https://nim-lang.org/download/mingw32.7z)
     * [MinGW64.7z](https://nim-lang.org/download/mingw64.7z)

+**Windows Notes:**

-**Windows Note: Cygwin and similar POSIX runtime environments are not supported.**
+**- Cygwin and similar POSIX runtime environments are not supported**

+- Avoid spaces (blanks) in the path to MinGW and Nim sources it may break the build process

 Then, if you are on a \*nix system or Windows, the following steps should compile Nim from source using ``gcc``, ``git``, and the ``koch`` build tool.